 Equal representation between Fund employers and Fund members is required.
 The Cumbria Local Pension Board will have three fund member representatives and three fund employer representatives.
-Three Member representatives, three employer representatives, substitutes are not permitted.
+Substitutes are not permitted.

 Appointment of Board members - To ensure an open and transparent selection process and to ensure the Administration Authority meets its obligation to ensure appointed members have the relevant experience and capacity, the selection process will be through application, matching to a role profile and interview.
 The Appointment Panel will consist of the Section 151 Officer, Monitoring Officer and Portfolio Holder for Finance.